Howard Twilley: College career

+Professional career

 Twilley finished his NFL career with 212 receptions for 3,064 yards and 23 touchdowns.
 He also caught a 28-yard touchdown pass in the Dolphins' Super Bowl VII win over the Washington Redskins.

+Business career

-After Twilley's football career ended, he pursued a career in business.
+Having earned an MBA from the University of Miami in 1971, after Twilley's football career ended, he pursued a career in business.
 He owned 28 The Athlete's Foot sporting goods stores before selling them in 1990, and worked in an investment firm.
 In 1994, he actively considered a run for the United States House of Representatives to succeed Jim Inhofe in Oklahoma's 1st congressional district when Inhofe decided to run for the United States Senate but he ultimately decided to support the candidacy of another conservative Republican former NFL star, Steve Largent.
 He was inducted into the Oklahoma Sports Hall of Fame in 1995.

+Death

+Twilley died on February 5, 2025, at the age of 81.